nikhilchaudhary-21/Reviews-monitor/README.md

 2. Compares against saved counts from last run
 3. If count increased → scrapes new reviews (sorted newest first)
 4. Filters out reviews older than `ALERT_CUTOFF_DATE`
-5. Sends each new review to Slack
+5. Sends each new review to Slack **and** appends a row to the Google Sheet
 6. Saves state for next run

 ---